Best Business Debt Consolidation Loans in 2025

 2. Determine your eligibility

-Often, your business and personal credit score will have the biggest impact since it plays a role in both your loan eligibility and the interest rate you’re given.
-Some lenders on this list will accept scores as low as 500, but in general, the most affordable rates are given to the borrowers with the highest credit scores.
+Often, your business and personal credit score will have the biggest impact since your score plays a role in both your loan eligibility and the interest rate you’re given.
+Some lenders on this list will accept scores as low as 570, but borrowers with high credit scores tend to get lower rates.

 3. Gather your supporting documentation